DNelson35/JumpDir/ReadMe.md

 ## Examples

-1. **Find a Directory Starting from the Home Directory**
+1. **Find a Directory Starting from the Root Directory**

    ```sh
    jd Documents
    ```

-   This searches for a directory named `Documents` starting from your home directory.
+   This searches for a directory named `Documents` starting from the root directory.

 2. **Find a Directory Starting from a Specific Directory**